PACRA Maintains Stability Rating of NBP Islamic Savings Fund

 |Rating Type||Stability Rating|

-NBP Fund Management Limited, established in 2005, is licensed by Securities and Exchange Commission (SECP) to carry out asset management and investment advisory business.
+NBP Fund Management Limited (or the "Company"), established in 2005, is licensed by Securities and Exchange Commission (SECP) to carry out asset management and investment advisory business.
 National Bank of Pakistan is the largest shareholder of the company with a stake of ~54%.
-During the year, Baltoro Growth Fund acquired the entire 36% stake of Alexandra Fund Management Private Limited in the company.
+In 2019, Baltoro Growth Fund has acquired the entire 36% stake of Alexandra Fund Management Private Limited in the Company.
 Baltoro Capital is a Pakistan focused private equity firm.
-Baltoro has made three investments in the pharmaceutical, renewable energy and financial services sectors.
+Baltoro Capital has made investments in the pharmaceutical, renewable energy and financial services sectors in Pakistan.
 It is actively deploying its funds in businesses positioned to achieve extraordinary growth.
 The CEO of NBP Fund Management Limited, Dr. Amjad Waheed, CFA and family also holds a 10% stake in the company.

 The Company’s nine-member Board of Directors includes three independent directors and the CEO.
-During FY19 and 1QFY20 there have been four new inductions on the Board of Directors.
-With overall assets under management of ~PKR 111,842 mln at end Dec-19, the Company is currently managing twenty seven open-end funds and two voluntary pension schemes under thirteen different categories.
+With overall assets under management of PKR 213bln at end-Dec'22, the Company is currently managing a diversified fund slate of twenty five open-end mutual funds, two voluntary pension schemes and one Exchange Traded Fund.